amandalong/Sandin-Image-Processor/README.md

 # Aknowledgements

-Special thank to Dan Sandin for talking and sharing his work.
+Special thank to Dan Sandin for the inspiration and for and sharing his work.
 Also to Dave Pape for the support to complete the project.